top of page

 1. Providing a full financial planning service to the average client

-For the average SJP client, with £175,000 invested, the adviser is paid less than £1,000 annually for ongoing advice.
+For the average SJP client with £190,000 invested, the adviser receives less than £1,000 annually for providing ongoing financial planning and advice.
 Only around 25% of the ongoing fee (0.5% of a typical total of 2%) goes to the adviser, who should be delivering the vast majority of the value.
-We'd suggest that providing a full financial planning offering will be challenging at these fee levels, and we would prefer to see the adviser take more of the share, something we understand SJP will soon implement.
+We suggest that providing a comprehensive financial planning offering will be challenging at these fee levels, and we'd prefer to see the adviser take a greater share, which we understand SJP will implement with the new pricing structure.

 2. The adviser is incentivised to find new business